HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

 \subsubsection{Case 1: Strong Spectral Interference}

 In this section we show the analysis of a gabbro specimen, whose composition has been previously studied~\cite{salle_comparative_2006}.
-In~\Cref{tab:gabbro_conc} we summarise the average concentration of elements in the sample, and we show the reference elemental distributions obtained from the SEM analysis in~\Cref{fig:gabbro_ground_truth}.
-Notice that the SEM analysis is not performed on the same area as the LIBS mapping.
+In~\Cref{tab:gabbro_conc} we summarise the average concentration of elements in the sample, and we show the reference elemental distributions obtained from the \sem analysis in the appendix, presented in~\Cref{fig:gabbro_ground_truth}.
+Notice that the \sem analysis is not performed on the same area as the \libs mapping.
 The elemental maps show a diffused and heterogeneous distribution of Al and Ca on a scale of $\SI{2.5}{\milli\meter} \times \SI{1.5}{\milli\meter}$.
 More concentrated insertions of Ti and Fe are present in the sample, though Fe is quite more diffused than Ti, in general.
-The granular formation in the lower right is of particular interest: from the EDS analysis, the composition of this formation is almost exclusively Ti.
-Fe is also present in the granular formation, though it is more uniformly distributed on the surface than Ti.
-Given its specific and quite different nature, it may be possible for the PCA analysis to completely disentangle this granular formation from the rest of the components.
+The granular formation in the lower right is of particular interest: from the \eds analysis, the composition of this formation is almost exclusively Ti, though Fe is also present in small concentration.
+Given its specific and quite different nature, it may be possible for the \pca analysis to completely disentangle this granular formation from the rest of the components.
 These granularities are present in several points on the surface.
-Detection of other elements, relevant to the LIBS analysis, is complicated: for instance, the distributions of Si is completely homogeneous on the sample, while K and Na require very high excitation energies, in the chosen spectral band, and present a homogeneous matrix.
-For the LIBS imaging measurements we use a \SI{10}{\micro\joule} laser pulse on a $100 \times 100$ matrix on the surface.
+Detection of other elements, relevant to the \libs analysis, is complicated: for instance, the distributions of Si is completely homogeneous on the sample, while K and Na require very high excitation energies, in the chosen spectral band, and present a homogeneous matrix.
+For the \libs imaging measurements we use a \SI{10}{\micro\joule} laser pulse on a $100 \times 100$ matrix on the surface.
 Craters have generally \SI{1.5}{\micro\meter} of depth and a diameter of \SI{3.5}{\micro\meter}.
 The slit width of the spectrometer is, in this case, \SI{120}{\micro\meter}.
 We use a grating with \SI{2400}{grooves\per\milli\meter} centred at \SI{395.57}{\nano\meter}. \Cref{fig:gabbro_average} shows the average spectrum obtained from the measurements.